|

 and impair function.
 Tumors that originate in the brain or spinal

-cord are called primary tumors.
 Most primary tumors are caused by out-of-control growth among cells

 that surround and support neurons.
 In a small number of individuals,